 In Figure C6.
-1, the weighted average carbon intensity (WACI) of scope 1 and 2 is shown for NLP-managed equity and corporate bonds for years 2019 to 2023.
-Carbon intensity attributed to the investments of NLP Group has been reduced significantly.
-This illustrates the effort of NLP Group to align investment decisions to the targets of the Paris Agreement.
+1, the carbon footprint (intensity)8 of scope 1 and 29 is shown for NLP-managed equity, corporate bonds and directly owned real estate for 2019 (base year) and end of year 2024.
+The carbon footprint attributed to the investments of Nordea Pension Denmark has been reduced significantly during that period.
+This illustrates the effort to align investment decisions to the targets of the Paris Agreement.